Join leading architects, policymakers and urban innovators for a day of conversations during London Climate Action Week.

 Andrew Waugh, Waugh Thistleton Architects

-Adaptation: Retrofit, maintenance, and community resilience
+Adaptation: retrofit, maintenance, and community resilience

 Sara Edmonds, National Retrofit Hub